Book a call

 Chronic stress and employee absenteeism

 Stress is a major cause of absenteeism in the workplace.
 Employees with high stress levels are more likely to take time off to recover, either due to physical ailments worsened by stress or the need for mental health days.
-This frequent absenteeism disrupts workflow and adds strain on remaining staff, potentially creating a cycle of stress and absenteeism.
+The HSE has recently reported that around half of work-related ill health is attributable to stress, depression, or anxiety, with each affected individual taking an average of 19.6 days off work per year.
+This frequent absenteeism disrupts workflow and places additional strain on remaining staff, potentially creating a cycle of stress and absenteeism.

 When considering how chronic stress can affect your employees, there are numerous health implications to consider.